-But how can you build stellar teams that drive your company to success?
+But how can you build a successful team that will drive your company to success?

-Here are three simple rules that will help you create teams that problem-solve and execute as effectively as possible.
+Here are three simple rules that will help you build a successful team that will problem-solve and execute as effectively as possible.

-A common mistake managers make when creating teams is to only hire people like themselves.
+A common mistake managers make when they look to build a successful team is to only hire people like themselves.
 Another common mistake: Hiring for diverse skill sets and then failing to incorporate that diversity into the team.

 Without built-in diversity, you may create a team full of people focused on innovation to the exclusion of all else, who generate a lot of great ideas that never get completed.
 If you balance your innovators with those who value structure and process, then you’re likely to see better results.

 If you’ve inadvertently created a team that all think alike, you’ll need to actively make room for any new people you hire to flesh out your team’s abilities.